jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

     (i) at a school hostel (being a hostel within the meaning of section 2 of the Education Act 1989); or (ii) in accordance with the requirements of section 5B:
   (i) where the premises constitute part of a building occupied by a club and used by the club for the provision of temporary or transient accommodation to members of the club:
-  (j) where the premises constitute part of any hotel in respect of which an on-licence is in force under the Sale of Liquor Act 1989:
+  (j) where the premises constitute part of any hotel in respect of which an on-licence is in force under the Sale and Supply of Alcohol Act 2012:
   (k) where the premises—
     (i) are intended to provide temporary or transient accommodation (such as that provided by hotels and motels), being accommodation that is ordinarily provided for periods of less than 28 days at a time; and
     (ii) are subject to an agreement that has been entered into for the purpose of providing temporary or transient accommodation that continues to be provided under the agreement: